openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

 Then, include other product data to be added in the request body.

-To write `ingredients_en` to 100% Real Orange Juice so that the image can be uploaded, the request body should contain these fields :
+To add a new image for ingredients in English  to *100% Real Orange Juice*, the request body should contain these fields :

 | Key        | Value           | Description  |
 | ------------- |:-------------:| -----:|